selste/docker-ci-tool-stack/README.md

 #### GitLab

-1. A password for the *root* account hs to be set after first startup.
-2. Jenkins is configured to create a Pipeline job on startup for a project hosted in GitLab.
-Once the password to access GitLab has been created login and create a new project by cloning the demo project hosted on [GitHub](https://github.com/oraum/jee-7-demo-app "jee-7-demo-app").
+1. Jenkins is configured to create a Pipeline job on startup for a project hosted in GitLab.
+Login to GitLab and create a new project by cloning the demo project hosted on [GitHub](https://github.com/oraum/jee-7-demo-app "jee-7-demo-app").
 Make sure the name of the project is *jee-7-demo-app* and that it is *public*.

 ## Access Tools